timrobot/SimpleSim/README.md

 # SimpleSim
-This environment is a simple simulation engine to view and control a standard VEX Clawbot and move it via motor torques.
-This is in <b>BETA</b> and must be run from the repository directory until a package can be created and some features added, however feel free to test as you like.
+This environment is a simple simulation engine to view and control a standard VEX Clawbot and move it via motor torques, similar to the interface used on the Jetson Orin Nano.
+This is in __BETA__ and must be run from the repository directory until a package can be created and some features added, however feel free to test as you like.

+__Sim details:__ three.js render, ammo/bullet physics

+__OSHW Support:__ Windows/Mac/Linux, does not require a GPU

-#### Quickstart
+### Quickstart
 To install the needed libraries, you will first need tkinter.
 Note that while it comes built in on many systems, some systems will require an additional install.
 For instance, on ubuntu you can custom install tkinter by typing in the following command:

 ```bash